giselepereiira/Movie-chatbot/Approach.md

 ### MovieSearchAPI - endpoint specification: Get Movie given a criteria

-Url: GET HOST:PORT/list-movie
+- Url: _GET HOST:PORT/list-movie_

-Url Parameters (Query Parameters):
+- Url Parameters:

-genre: the movie genre;
+    - genre: the movie genre;

-director_name: the movie’s director name;
+    - director_name: the movie’s director name;

-actor_name: the actor that represents on that movie;
+    - actor_name: the actor that represents on that movie;

-year_start: the year that the movie was released;
+    - year_start: the year that the movie was released;

-year_end: if present, the year_start is mandatory and should behave like a between;
+    - year_end: if present, the year_start is mandatory and should behave like a between;

-top_rated: number of movies that should be returned, sorted by highest rating.
+    - top_rated: number of movies that should be returned, sorted by highest rating.

 All of these parameters are optional.